 People opt not to use a costly device like an expensive canister filter when they only have small aquariums at home.

 Still, prominent aquarium keepers find it indispensable because its massive capacity means no worries about filtering their large tanks.
 The people who choose the filter are satisfied with its capacity that easily tackles colossal water flow.

-I would suggest if you had an aquarium between 30-200 gallon, then go with Penn Plax Cascade because this will accommodate any size of a fish tank within those ranges without issue as long as you chose the correct size.
+I would suggest if you had an aquarium between 30-200 gallons, then go with Penn Plax Cascade because this will accommodate any size of a fish tank within those ranges without issue as long as you chose the correct size.

 If you have a rather large tank that needs a lot of filtering power, go with Fluval Fx6, which is designed specifically for larger tanks up to 400 gallons!